sharansharma94/simple-rag/README.md

-# RAG Pipeline with Ollama
+# RAG Pipeline with Qdrant Vector Store

-A lightweight Retrieval-Augmented Generation (RAG) pipeline using FastAPI and Ollama.
+This project implements a Retrieval-Augmented Generation (RAG) pipeline using FastAPI, Qdrant vector database, and Ollama's Mistral model.
 This system allows you to upload documents and ask questions about them, using Ollama's embeddings for semantic search and text generation for answers.

 ## Features